learn-with-me/Software-Engineering-Fundamentals/src/databases/replication.md

 - Advanced Topics
   - Paxos,
 - What if
-  - user growth was overnight insted of gradual?
+  - user growth was overnight instead of gradual?